rachelesmee/website/foss4gukonline2020/sessions.md

 # Collecting data using QGIS and Input app (demo)

-Peter Wells,	Lutra Consulting: ⛵ 14:50
+Peter Wells,	Lutra Consulting: ⛵ 14:50	BST (UTC+1)

 _Using QGIS and Input app, users can go out (!!!) and collect data.
 Input app is a free and open source app based on QGIS with a simplified interface._